aimms/how-to/Articles/310/310-errors-as-data.rst

 Error and Profiling Results as Data
 ========================================

+This article is a companion article to :doc:`Incident Handling for Organizations<../310/310-incident-handling-for-organizations>`

 Error and profiler data can be stored in AIMMS' sets and parameters; then serialized and thereby shared between members of the same team.
 This is also featured by the ``GuardServerSession`` library.
 This article discusses how the ``GuardServerSession`` library achieves sharing of this data.